joeavanzato/LogBoost/README.md

 -buildti [bool] (default=false) - Build the threat intelligence database based on feed_config.json -updateti [bool] (default=false) - Update (and build if it doesn't exist) the threat intelligence database based on feed_config.json
--useti [bool] (default=false) - Use the threat intelligence database if it exists
+-useti [bool] (default=false) - Use the threat intelligence database if it exists -startdate [string] - Start date of data to parse - defaults to year 1800.
+Can be used with or without enddate.
+-enddate [string] - End date of data to parse - defaults to year 2300.
+Can be used with or without startdate.
+-datecol [string] - Name of the column/header that contains the date to parse.
+Must be provided with startdate/enddate.
+-dateformat [string] - Provide the format of the datecol data in golang style ("2006-01-02T15:04:05Z") - rearrange as appropriate (see example).
+Must be provided with startdate/enddate.
 ```

 ### Example Usage